privatenumber/git-detect-case-change/README.md

 However, this is not always plausible to do if the case-changes have already been completed without Git (eg. autonamted by separate process) and there's a lot to rename.

-This script automates this process for you.
+This script automates case change detection for Git.

 ## Usage
 Use [npx](https://nodejs.dev/learn/the-npx-nodejs-package-runner) to run without installation.